 OMT chairs will maintain a line of communication and coordination to share best practices and seek areas for economies of scales in procurement and efficiencies across countries of the region.
-This will include the utilization of shared tools and processes to harmonize operational standards and processes across participating UN agencies.21
+This will include the utilization of shared tools and processes to harmonize operational standards and processes across participating UN agencies.

-21 E.g. UNSDG Common Approach to Prospect Research and Due Diligence for Business Sector Partnerships: https://unsdg.un.org/resources/unsdg-common-approach-prospect-research-and-due-diligence-business-sector-partnerships he CCAs are expected to be updated annually by all MSDCF signatories.
-These will provide the inputs to the annual update of the CMCA, which will reflect the major contextual shifts affecting and impacting the signatory states.
+E.g. UNSDG Common Approach to Prospect Research and Due Diligence for Business Sector Partnerships: https://unsdg.un.org/resources/unsdg-common-approach-prospect-research-and-due-diligence-business-sector-partnerships.

-CMCA UPDATE, MONITORING, EVALUATION AND LEARNING
+CMCA UPDATE, MONITORING, EVALUATION AND LEARNING PLAN